Developer Guide

 The Statistic component provides a reporting feature for MoneyGoWhere.

-Whenever a report command is entered, the Router in the MoneyGoWhere component will pass the Command object to the Statistic component for further processing.
+Whenever a report command is entered, the Router in the MoneyGoWhere component will pass the Command object to

 The Payment component comprises 4 main classes: Statistic, SalesReport, RankReport, ItemRank, Chart